Neutrinos from Diffuse Supernova Background: Diffuse supernova neutrino background

-where $c$ is the speed of light, $H_0$ is the Hubble constant, $z$ is the cosmological redshift, $E_\nu^\prime=E_\nu(1+z)$, $\Omega_M$ and $\Omega_\Lambda$ are respectively the fractions of the energy density in matter and dark energy, and $F(E_\nu^\prime, M)$ is the time-integrated flux from a single core-collapse supernova in all flavors.
+where $c$ is the speed of light, $H_0$ is the Hubble constant, $z$ is the cosmological redshift, $E_\nu^\prime=E_\nu(1+z)$, $\Omega_M$ and $\Omega_\Lambda$ are respectively the fractions of the energy density of the Universe in matter and dark energy, and $F(E_\nu^\prime, M)$ is the time-integrated flux from a single CCSN in all flavors.

 Figure~\ref{fig:DSNB} shows the DSNB estimated using~\citep{1955ApJ...121..161S}~IMF, nominal SFR taken from~\citep{2011ApJ...738..154H}, and assuming that all the CCSNe emit the Fermi-Dirac neutrino spectrum characterized by the temperature $T_\nu$ and total energy emitted by all flavors is $3\times 10^{53}$~erg.
 The figure highlights how one of the uncertainties - the shape of the neutrino spectrum emitted from CCSN - modifies the DSNB.
 It also points out that higher fraction-of-black-hole forming stars in the entire CCSN population increases the high energy tail of the DSNB~\citep{Lunardini:2009ya}, as these stars are expected to produce hotter spectra.
 The shaded bands labeled Reactor, Solar, and Atmospheric indicate in which energy regions these irreducible neutrino backgrounds affect the DSNB measurement (see~Section~\ref{sec:Detectors}).